obrie/retrokit/README.md

 If you want to make changes for your own specific setup, feel free to.
 I'll accept contributions for anything that will make it easier for you to customize this to your own setup.

+## TODO

+Differences discovered with my actual machine and what retrokit does on a fresh install.

+boot/config.txt:

+* Uncomment overscan_scale=1 (and see what impact it has)
+* Comment enable_uart=1